 What does this mean?
 It means that the rebirth of Jesus was not thought of as a historical event.
 This explains why, for example, early Christians had no traditions on the birth of Jesus, nor did they know where he was buried, nor are there any mentions of a historical Jesus by historians.
 All the elements of the birth narrative that we know are false are easily explained by the fact that they were gnostic stories, designed to teach initiates greater truths than the mere literal value of the stories.
 All of this not only lends support to the suspected truth that Jesus did not exist, but the idea that Christianity as a literalist religion based on historical truth is a mistake.

-The teachings of St. Paul are infamously misogynistic and their effect on the status of women in the Western world has been unspeakably horrendous; legal inequality and suppression and social subjugation has gone hand in hand with Christian power (a power reserved for males in Christian institutions).
+The teachings of St. Paul are infamously misogynistic and have had an enduring effect on the status of women in the Western world.

-Be submissive to husbands and home: 1 Corinthians 11:3 proclaims simply that as God rules men, men rule women.
-Titus 2 sees St Paul give the clearest commentary on the status of womankind in Biblical Christianity: Titus 2:3-5 tells older women to instruct younger women to love their husband and children, to be self-controlled (same for men); but also "to be busy at home" and "subject to their husbands" (repeated in 1 Peter 3:1 and Ephesians 5:22-25).
-The women follow the men, and the men are to set examples and be serious (Titus 2:1,6-7).
+Be submissive to husbands: 1 Corinthians 11:3 proclaims simply that as God rules men, men rule women; likewise Colossians 3:18 tells wives to submit to husbands "as it is fit in the Lord".
+Titus 2:3-5 tells older women to instruct younger women to love their husband and children, to be self-controlled (same for men)" and "subject to their husbands" (repeated in 1 Peter 3:1 and Ephesians 5:22-25).
 He explains to the Corinth congregation why men own women: "For a man did not originally spring from woman, but woman was made out of man; and was not created for woman's sake, but woman for the sake of man" (1 Corinthians 11:8-9).

-Women have no authority over men and must be silent: 1 Timothy 2:11-15: "A woman should learn in quietness and full submission.
+Women have no authority over men and must be silent: 1 Timothy 2:11-14: "A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to have authority over a man; she must be silent.
 For Adam was formed first, then Eve.
-And Adam was not the one deceived; it was the woman who was deceived and became a sinner.
-But women will be saved through childbearing if they continue in faith, love and holiness".
+And Adam was not the one deceived; it was the woman who was deceived and became a sinner".
 1 Corinthians 14:34 says similar stuff: "Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.
 If they will learn anything, let them ask their husbands at home: for it is a shame for woman to speak in the church".

 Women cannot remarry: 1 Corinthians 7:10-11: "To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband".
 It is affirmed in 1 Timothy 5:11-12 where women who divorce will face judgement from God and cannot be put on a welfare list to receive societal aid.
 There is an exception to this rule; when the woman's first husband dies, "she is free to marry another Christian" (1 Corinthians 7:39).
-I guess she just has to wait!
+She has to wait, possibly for decades.
 A male could marry and divorce a few women but as long as he remains alive, his estranged wives cannot remarry.

 1 Peter 3:3 and 1 Timothy 2:9-10 forbid women the plaiting of hair and the wearing of gold, pearls and fine or expensive clothes; they must dress modestly.
 Apparently men can be as outrageous as they want.
-God, being omniscient, had clearly forseen the bling of the black male music industry and the glitz of the shows of Broadway; but it was women, in particular, who are denied golden decorations and the like!
+God, being omniscient, had clearly forseen the bling of the male music industry and the glitz of Broadway; but it was women, in particular, who are denied golden decorations.

 Any original Jewish Christians were eventually completely replaced by Pauline Christians.
 According to the take on events in the Bible, the Apostles did not consider Paul to be a fellow apostle and didn't trust him, as he'd never actually met Jesus.
 Paul preached that converts didn't need to keep Old Testament Laws and that circumcision was a barrier to God.
 Paul's teachings, Greek to Greek, appealed to the masses of the Roman Empire and its neighbours, whereas Jewish Christianity dwindled in importance under the tide of followers of the easy Christianity preached by Paul.